mde-docs/mde-docs.github.io/mde-docs-site/docs/etl.md

 ``equivalent()`` *operation:*

 The `equivalent()` operation also has different behaviours when applied to a single source element or a collection.
 When the operation is applied to a single element only the first element of the result that would have been returned by the ``equivalents()`` operation is returned.
-When applied on a collection, the operation returns a flattened collection.
+When applied to a collection, the operation returns a flattened collection.
 Optionally, ``equivalent()`` operation can be invoked with or without parameters.

 !!! info "Transformation trace persistance"
     ETL does not provide built-in support for persisting the transformation trace.
 If you want to access it, you can do so through ``System.context.transformationTrace`` and persists parts of the trace in a format of choice e.g. in a ``post`` block.